THE YEAR I BECAME A FOOD BLOGGER

 TO ALL THE BLOGGERS AND WOULD-BE BLOGGERS OUT THERE

 A note about numbers.
 You can’t obsess over them.
 Don’t allow the bad days to get you down.
 And you can’t allow the good days to change you, either.
 The first time one of my posts went viral, I was terrified.
-I came home from church like any other Sunday last spring and found my inbox exploding with emails, my traffic was through the roof, and all of my social media was going berserk.
+I came home and found my inbox exploding with emails, my traffic was through the roof, and all of my social media was going berserk.
 I was extremely excited, but extremely overwhelmed.
 I imagined that this is just a glimpse of what every hour looks like for bloggers like The Pioneer Woman and shuddered.

 I hesitated to include blogging advice here, because after all, I’ve only been doing this for a year and there are many other more-experienced bloggers out there.
 But, since you’ve asked, I am happy to share some of the tidbits I’ve learned over the past twelve months.